Human Research Protection Program

 IRB submission process Talima Pearson and staff reviewing data from research.

-Education and training Michael Gowanlock sitting in front of computer in SICCS.
+Education and training Michael Gowanlock working on a computer in SICC

 Guidance for IRB compliance Nicky Teufel and staff from CHER in the ARD conference room.